DTJF/fbdoc/src/doc/Options.md

 |        Run Modi | `--file-mode`, `--list-mode` |
 |        Emitters | all                          |

-This option is used to specify the path for the fb-doc file output.
-It works for the above mentioned run modi, wherein fb-doc generates new file output (but not for `--syntax-mode` where fb-doc replaces files generated by Doxygen).
+This option is used to specify the path for the \Proj file output.
+It works for the above mentioned run modi, wherein \Proj generates new file output (but not for `--syntax-mode` where \Proj replaces files generated by Doxygen).

-The parameter may be either a relative path starting at the current directory (where fb-doc is executed) or an absolute path (starting with "/" on UNIX-like systems or with a drive letter and a colon an other systems).
+The parameter may be either a relative path starting at the current directory (where \Proj is executed) or an absolute path (starting with "/" on UNIX-like systems or with a drive letter and a colon an other systems).

-fb-doc writes the file output in the specified directory.
+\Proj writes the file output in the specified directory.
 The directory gets created first, if it doesn't exist.
 Also all higher level directories get created if not existing yet.